The Startup Canvas can be printed out or used as a digital template in whiteboard tools like FigJam or Miro.

 Who is out there?
 Who or what is currently (partly) solving similar Problems and/or meets the Needs of our Target Segments?

-What value are we delivering to our Target Segments?
-What makes them love us?
-What makes us unique and stand out from the competition?
+What value do we deliver to our Target Segments?
+What engenders their adoration for our offering?
+What sets us apart from the competition?

 What features are we shipping and what else is needed for our target segments to have a compelling reason to buy/ use?

-The Whole Product includes all features you actually deliver to your customers and users, plus everything else that is needed for a "compelling reason to buy and/or use".
+The Whole Product encompasses not only the features directly provided to customers and users but also includes everything else that is necessary to create a compelling reason for them to buy and/or use the product.

 Now we know the importance of the Whole Product, let's dive a little deeper into the Whole Product model.